salemon/robotic_chess_player/README.md

 4. Shut down the system and redo the steps above until getting a feasible value.

 # References
-- neural network model: Pytorch provided Resnet-
+- neural network model: we use the [transfer learning](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html) technique to find-tuning the Pytorch pre-trained [Resnet-18](https://pytorch.org/vision/stable/models.html) with softmax fully connected layer.
+The neural network's parameter is saved in the `neural_net` folder.
-- chess analysis engine: we use the open-source Stockfish, a 10-time winner of the Top Chess Engine Championship.
+- chess analysis engine: we use the open-source [Stockfish](https://stockfishchess.org/) open source chess engine.
+The engine is saved in `chess__ai` folder